rasmartins/typemux/docs/reference.md

 # Language Reference

-Complete specification of the TypeMux IDL syntax and semantics.
+Complete specification of the TypeMUX IDL syntax and semantics.

 ## Table of Contents